A lot of men don’t realize it but low testosterone causes problems in relationships. Low “T” is NOT a ¨HE¨ problem. It’s a ¨WE¨ problem.

 The normal array of testosterone lies within 300 ng/dL and 1050 ng/dL.
 But as the levels start declining with age, it can easily fall below the range.

-What Are the Common Causes of Low “T?”
+What Are the Common Causes of Low Testosterone?

-The process of testosterone production is a complex chain of action that is regulated by Hypothalamus.
-It regulates GnR hormone that stimulates the pituitary to form the LH along with the follicle hormone.
-Luteinizing hormone regulates Leydig cells to produce the testosterone.
+The process of testosterone production is a complex chain of actions that is regulated by a small area of the brain called the hypothalamus.
+It regulates the release of gonadotropin-releasing hormone (GnRH), that in turn, stimulates the pituitary to form luteinizing hormone (LH).
+Luteinizing hormone is responsible for regulating the Leydig cells (located in the testes) to produce the testosterone.

 As men age, the process becomes slower, and the majority of testosterone gets excreted by the kidneys.
 It’s not just the slow production process of testosterone that causes low ‘T,’ but diseases like diabetes, hypogonadism, obesity, and low thyroid function are also related to the decrease in testosterone levels.